 I’m Mandy, and WELCOME, to my craft room !
 Fulling the need to create.

-Are you already noticing the awesome pics??
-My friend Rachael came out and snapped amazing pictures to showcase my craft room for you – be sure to check her out on facebook at Anchor & Spire Photography – she does a great job!!
-If you’re in the Kansas City Area and are looking for a lifestyle photographer, you’ve found one!
+(My friend Rachael came out and snapped amazing pictures to showcase my craft room for you – be sure to check her out on facebook at Anchor & Spire Photography – she does a great job!!
+If you’re in the Kansas City Area and are looking for a lifestyle photographer, you’ve found one!)

-Here’s what you’ll see when you walk in and turn left – the table is a pennisula in the middle of the room, which I really love.
+Here’s what you’ll see when you walk in and turn left – the table is a peninsula in the middle of the room, which I really love.
 It’s on casters if I ever need to move it around.
-I will be doing a post all about that hoop wall – everyone always asks about it!
-So look for that coming later this week.
+I have a post all about how to make a hoop wall – everyone always asks about it!

 And this is what you see when you turn right – again, the table is in the middle of the room, so you can orient yourself with that placement.